xrarch/mintia/Documentation/Notes/SignalNote.md

 After the `Signalled` flag is set to either SIGNALLED or KILLED, any attempt to perform any usermode wait or any ALERTABLE kernel mode wait will immediately return with STATUS_SIGNALLED or STATUS_KILLED respectively.
 The exception to this is if the `CleaningUp` flag is set, which indicates the thread is exiting and cleaning up after itself and needs to execute normally.

-When `Signalled` is set to SIGNALLED, the thread will be rigged to jump to the OSDLL.dll signal dispatcher upon return to userspace.
+When `Signalled` is set to SIGNALLED, the thread will be rigged to jump to the OSDLL.dll signal dispatcher upon return to userspace, either through the queuing of a usermode APC or by some specialized mechanism.
 However, if it is set to KILLED, the thread will exit, performing any cleanup with the `CleaningUp` flag set.
 It will then ditch existence forever, leaving its corpse to be cleaned up by the reaper thread.

 ## Main thread